webwealthme/scs-youtube-auto-poster/readme.md

 # SCS Youtube Auto Poster
-Auto Posts newest YouTube videos from the YouTube channel(s) of your choice.
+Auto Posts newest YouTube Videos from the YouTube channel(s) of your choice.